'That 90s Show' Season 2: Netflix Renewal Status and What We Know So Far

 In a surprising turn of events, just before Leia was due to leave Point Place she almost shared a kiss with Nate, Jay’s best friend, and Nikki’s boyfriend.
 However, Gwen, Nate’s sister, walked in on the pair before anything happened.

-Extremely confused by what just happened, Leia and Nate haven’t fully addressed the implications of how their complicated new feelings will change the dynamic of the group.
+Extremely confused by what just happened, Leia and Nate haven’t fully addressed the implications of how their complicated new feelings will change the group dynamic.
 With a lot of time to pass between the next time we see Leia at Point Place, this will give her plenty of time to decide whether or not she wants to be with Jay, or risk hurting Nikki to try and be with Nate.

 At the very least, on an emotional level, Leia and Nate are a much better match for each other than their current significant others.